vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 #### Writting in Markdown
 There is dozen applications for writing Markdown files.
 All of them provide feature of immediate preview.

-I personally use online editor [enter link description here](https://stackedit.io)
+I personally use online editor [Stackedit](https://stackedit.io) and sometimes my development IDE [Visual Studio Code](https://code.visualstudio.com).
+But you don't really have to stick to any of these

 #### Setting up your repository on GitHub